• Skip to main content

 If you’ve spent any time around a wee one, you can see this firsthand.
 Spit up, colic, reflux, wide variations in stool.
 It’s just where babies are at.

-If you want to talk microbes, a baby’s microbiome literally moves through stages of development during baby’s first three years.
+And if you want to get really granular about baby gut health, a baby’s microbiome literally moves through stages of development during baby’s first three years.

 • The production of energy and blood